massalabs/massa-docs/web3-dev/smart-contracts/getting-started.rst

    I'm told that it has nothing to do with the beginning of mankind but Brian Kernighan used it for the first time in *a tutorial introduction to the language B* published in 1972.

-Open the `main.ts` file in the `src` directory at the root of your project.
+Open the `main.ts` file in the `assembly` directory at the root of your project.
 Replace the code in the file by the following code:

 .. code-block:: typescript

-   import { generateEvent } from "@massalabs/massa-sc-std";
+   import { generateEvent } from "@massalabs/massa-as-sdk";

    export function main(_args: string): void {
       generateEvent("Hello world!");
    }

 Don’t forget to save the file.
 Before starting compilation, just a few words to describe what is used here:

-* line 1: `generateEvent` function is imported from Massa API (@massalabs/massa-sc-std).
+* line 1: `generateEvent` function is imported from Massa SDK (@massalabs/massa-as-sdk).
 This function will generate an event with the string given as argument.
 Events can be later recovered using a Massa client.
 * line 3: `main` function is exported.
 This means that the main function will be callable from the outside of the WebAssembly module (more about that later).
 * line 4: `generateEvent` function is called with "Hello world!".
 Brian, we are thinking of you!